Chapter 2:

 Histogram

-a coarse approximation of the density
+a coarse visualisation of the distribution

 ggplot(vital) + aes(Life_female) +